Kidney Cancer Treatment Options

-Treatment options for people with pancreatic cancer are surgery, chemotherapy, targeted therapy, and radiation therapy.
-You’ll probably receive more than one type of treatment.
+Common treatment options for people with kidney cancer are surgery, targeted therapy, and biological therapy.
+You may receive more than one type of treatment.

 The treatment that’s right for you depends mainly on the following:

 - The size of the tumor

 - Whether the tumor has invaded tissues outside the kidney